junichi11/netbeans-encoding-plugin/README.md

 File > Open/Save in Encoding...

-## Show encoding on Toolbar
+## Show encoding on status line
-Current file encoding will be shown on Toolbar.
-If you want to change encoding, Please select specific encoding.
+Current file encoding will be shown on status line.
+If you want to change encoding, Please click the encoding label.
 (Note: Then, file is closed once and opened again. i.e. File is reopened.)

-If you don't want to show it, uncheck `View > Toolbar > Encoding`.

 ## Translations